We Stop Unwanted Calls and Debt Collector Harassment.

 As of March 2019, the BBB has closed 43 complaints against Client Services, Inc in the preceding three years, with 16 complaints closed in the previous 12 months.
 Most of those complaints cited problems with billing and collections, although 14 complaints also cited problems with customer service.
 Since March 2015,the Consumer Financial Protection Bureau (CFPB)has closed 53 complaints involving CSI.
 Justia lists at least 20 cases of civil litigation involving CSI.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely CSI would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Complaints